 Turkish Prime Minister Ahmet Davotoglu has accepted the EU's conditions on a deal to curb the influx of migrants to Europe.
 Read the latest from Brussels.

 EU leaders have presented Turkish Prime Minister Ahmet Davotoglu with their concept of what a migrant deal should look like - and, according to the latest from Brussels, he has accepted their terms.
 Here's what you need to know about the deal.

-, EU leaders agreed on the conditions for the deal with Turkey
+-After lengthy negotiations on Thursday, EU leaders agreed on the conditions for the deal with Turkey

 -The issues of visa liberalization and that of speeding up EU membership negotiations remained contentious.
 Both are key to Turkey, but were met with skepticism from various EU member states